coolbaby0208/MN-COVID19/README.md

 1. Please download all files to the same directory and run "COVID.Rproj"

 2. Open "COVID_markdown.Rmd" and knit the pdf.
-This file will first call "mdhCovidWebScrape.R" to merge current data (from MDH website) to "MNCovidData.csv", "COVID.R", which will preprocess "MNCovidData.csv" and generate plots and save a png file as "MN-COVID-19_2020-0x-0x.png".
+This file will call "mdhCovidWebScrape.R" to merge current data (from MDH website) to "MNCovidData.csv", and "COVID.R", which will preprocess "MNCovidData.csv" and generate plots and save a png file as "MN-COVID-19_2020-0x-0x.png".

 3. Outputs a pdf file named "COVID_markdown.pdf".